 Singapore is one of the smaller counties globally and thus doesn’t have a lot of natural resources.
 Logically, the only path to the country’s economic success is to rely on trading networks and government initiatives.
 The latter has made the country extremely attractive for both budding business owners and multi-national corporations in the past decade.

 As a result, Singapore is considered one of the best places for doing business in the world.
-Whether you’re a foreigner or a local entrepreneur, incorporating in Singapore comes with specific requirements.
+It does not matter if its a sole proprietorship or a private limited company, whether you’re a foreigner or a local entrepreneur, incorporating in Singapore comes with specific requirements.
 Here’s detailed information about the laws and rules that you need to comply with to start a business:

 Standard Requirements for Company Registration in Singapore